Vice President | Corporate Health Physicist

 Previous Health Physics Project Manager at the Radiation Emergency Assistance Center/Training Site (REAC/TS)

 Steve is a certified health physicist (CHP) and brings more than 30 years of applied health physics experience to SummitET.
-His primary interest is the integration of health physics into the overall response to radiological incidents.
+Steve’s primary interest is the integration of health physics into the overall response to radiological incidents.
 In addition to his vice president responsibilities, his role includes serving as the corporate radiological subject matter expert and providing health physics input/oversight for SummitET projects.

 Steve supports the outreach agenda via educational course delivery, exercise development/facilitation, invited lectures, and conference/meeting attendance.
 Having served as a lecturer for many organizations including the International Atomic Energy Agency, the World Health Organization, the U.S. Department of Energy, the Centers for Disease Control and Prevention, the Health Physics Society, and the National Radiological Emergency Preparedness Conference, Steve has contributed to numerous publications and guidance documents on various health physics topics and has significant real-world experience in responding to radiological events, both domestically and internationally.